 Adjust the flavors to your liking

-Once the soup is finished simmering, give it a taste and adjust the flavors however you want.
-Absolutely love big lemony flavor?
+Love big lemony flavor?
 Add more fresh lemon juice or zest.
-Or if youโre like me and you want some spice in just about everything, add an extra pinch of red pepper flakes.
+Want some spice in just about everything?
+Add an extra pinch of red pepper flakes.
 Thereโs always room to sprinkle in more fresh herbs or a dollop of vegan pesto.
 Or keep it simple, and drizzle every bowl with good-quality olive oil for richness.

-Want to add more vegetables?
-Go ahead!
+Want to add more veggies?
+Go ahead!ย

 Looking for more nutrients?
-Add some sliced celery, fennel, or cabbage after sautรฉing the onions and carrots!
+Add some sliced celery, fennel, or cabbage after sautรฉing the onions and carrots.

 Frequently Asked Questions